-Steak tartare is one of the most delicate and popular French dishes that is featured in restaurants around the world.
+Steak tartare is one of the most delicate and popular French dishes featured in restaurants worldwide.
 This appetizer dish is made with raw beef that is minced or chopped and then seasoned with various spices.

 In general, anything classified as tartare generally originates around raw meat.
-It is typically served with a variety of accompaniments such as French bread, potatoes, vegetables, and sauces.
+It is typically served with various accompaniments, such as French bread, potatoes, vegetables, and sauces.

 This traditional French dish is said to have originated in the early 19th century in the city of Strasbourg in France.
-Steak tartare gained popularity in the late 19th century and early 20th century and now has migrated away from only French restaurants and into modern menus in a variety of ways.
+Steak tartare gained popularity in the late 19th century and early 20th century and has now migrated away from only French restaurants and into modern menus in various ways.

-This traditional French food to taste is known to be a healthy and filling meal.
+This traditional French food to taste is a healthy and filling meal.
 It is also relatively easy to make and can be made ahead of time and reheated.
-Ratatouille can be served hot or cold and can be eaten alone or with a side of French baguette or rice.
+Ratatouille can be served hot or cold and eaten alone or with a French baguette or rice.

 22. Croque Monsieur & Croque Madame